 As a performance coach, I care about athlete’s recovery as much as I care about their performance.
 My motto is, “An under-recover athlete is an injured athlete”.
-That is why I always search for the most effective, and safe modalities that can assist them to bounce back from strenuous practices and workouts.
+That is why I always search for the most effective, and safe modalities that can help them bounce back from strenuous practices and workouts.

-Strenuous exercise-induced changes to muscle function have extensively been investigated by many research groups, and a lot of focus has been on acute performance.
-But in real life, athletes need to maintain peak performance over longer periods and to do so, muscle recovery and muscle function, both mechanically and metabolically, has to be addressed.
+Strenuous exercise-induced changes to muscle function have been investigated by many research groups, and a lot of focus has been on acute performance.
+But in real life, athletes need to maintain peak performance over longer periods and to do so, muscle recovery and muscle function, both mechanically and metabolically, have to be addressed.

 Efforts to accelerate the resolution phase of muscle healing post-exertion have focused on reducing the overall inflammatory mediator release.